stakater/kubestackplus-docs/content/about/service-definition.md

 #### External Secrets Operator (ESO)

-The [External Secrets Operator (ESO)](https://github.com/external-secrets/external-secrets) is included in SAAP to manage secret retrieval from both HashiCorp Vault OSS and supported cloud secret stores.
+The [External Secrets Operator (ESO)](https://github.com/external-secrets/external-secrets) is included in SAAP to manage secret retrieval from both Hashicorp Vault OSS and supported cloud secret stores.
 ESO automates secret synchronization into clusters, ensuring secrets are securely available to applications as Kubernetes-native resources.

 ## Networking